 CTS.
 Categorical variables were expressed as percentages and Continuous variables as mean ± standard deviation.
-Chi-square or Fisher exact tests were used for analyzing the correlation among categorical variables.
+Chi-square or Fisher exact tests were used for analyzing the association among categorical variables.
 Comparisons between 2 groups were performed using the Mann-Whitney U test and Student t test.
-Univariate and multivariate logistic regression analyses were performed to evaluate variables related to CTS, Ue level of significance was set at P<0.05.
+Univariate and multivariate logistic regression analyses were performed to evaluate variables related to CTS, the level of significance was set at P<0.05.

 Results